Beyond the Carnot limit: work extraction via an entropy battery: Introduction

 The roles of Information and entropy (the latter being the lack of the former) in thermodynamics became a recurring theme in the study of thermodynamic systems, even prior to the resolution of the demon paradox.
 Jaynes, from the perspective of information theory, generalized statistical mechanics to include arbitrary conserved quantities, therefore removing the special treatment given to energy \cite{jaynes1957information, jaynes1957information2}.
-His rational can be intuitively understood by recognising that the time invariant nature of conserved quantities must allow for the storage of information.
-Vaccaro and Barnett later used Jaynes's principle to show how the erasure of information in the Maxwell demon thought experiment can be performed using spin angular momentum \cite{Vaccaro_2011, Croucher_2018}, leading to the development of memory powered heat engines \cite{writeQHEoperating2018} and gas spin heat engines \cite{manakil2025GSHE}.
-The application of Jayne's work to quantum systems has also led to developments in generalized heat baths, quantum batteries, and resource theories \cite{Guryanova_2016,Yunger_Halpern_2016, chitambar2019quantum}.
-With a renewed focus on information as a general resource, it appears as though thermodynamics is not describing the flow of energy and heat, but instead the flow of information and entropy at the most fundamental level, with conserved quantities acting merely as the physical degrees of freedom for which the information is encoded.
-Yet, the concept of generalized information as a resource has not been widely utilized by the scientific community, as no clear practicality has emerged for applying thermodynamics in this manner.
-This paper provides one such practicality.
+His rational can be intuitively understood by recognizing that the time invariant nature of conserved quantities must allow for the encoding of information.
+Vaccaro and Barnett later used Jaynes's principle to show how the erasure of information in the Maxwell demon thought experiment can be performed using spin angular momentum \cite{Vaccaro_2011, Croucher_2018, croucher2017discrete, croucher2021thermodynamics}, leading to the development of quantum spin heat engines \cite{writeQHEoperating2018, andre2025QSHE} and gas spin heat engines \cite{manakil2025GSHE}.
+The application of Jaynes's work to quantum systems has also led to developments in generalized heat baths, quantum batteries, and resource theories \cite{Guryanova_2016,Yunger_Halpern_2016, chitambar2019quantum}.
+It would now appear as though thermodynamics is not describing energy and heat, but instead information and entropy.
+However, unlike energy and heat, information and entropy can transfer between conserved quantities according to \cite{Vaccaro_2011, Croucher_2018, croucher2017discrete, croucher2021thermodynamics, writeQHEoperating2018, andre2025QSHE, manakil2025GSHE, Guryanova_2016, Yunger_Halpern_2016}, where the conserved quantities act as the physical degrees of freedom for which information is encoded.
+The concept of freely transferrable entropy across conserved quantities has not been widely utilized by the scientific community as no clear practicality has emerged for applying thermodynamics in this manner.
+This article provides one such practicality.